 Inside a single spoke, it is possible to implement complex multi-tiers workloads.
 Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using NSGs.

-On the other hand, an architect may want to deploy a multi-tier workload across multiple VNets.
-Using VNet peering, spokes can connect to other spokes in the same hub or different hubs.
-A typical example of this scenario is the case where application processing servers are in one spoke (VNet), while the database is deployed in a different spoke (VNet).
-In this case, it is easy to interconnect the spokes with VNet peering and thereby avoid transiting through the hub.
-A careful architecture and security review should be performed to ensure that bypassing the hub doesn’t bypass important security or auditing points that may only exist in the hub.
+An architect might want to deploy a multi-tier workload across multiple virtual networks.
+With virtual network peering, spokes can connect to other spokes in the same hub or different hubs.
+A typical example of this scenario is the case where application processing servers are in one spoke, or virtual network.
+The database deploys in a different spoke, or virtual network.
+In this case, it's easy to interconnect the spokes with virtual network peering and thereby avoid transiting through the hub.
+A careful architecture and security review should be performed to ensure that bypassing the hub doesn’t bypass important security or auditing points that might exist only in the hub.

 Spokes can also be interconnected to a spoke that acts as a hub.
 This approach creates a two-level hierarchy: the spoke in the higher level (level 0) become the hub of lower spokes (level 1) of the hierarchy.
-The spokes of VDC need to forward the traffic to the central hub to reach out either to the on-premises network or internet.
+The spokes of a VDC implementation are required to forward the traffic to the central hub so that the traffic can transit to its destination in either the on-premises network or public internet.
 An architecture with two levels of hub introduces complex routing that removes the benefits of a simple hub-spoke relationship.

 Although Azure allows complex topologies, one of the core principles of the VDC concept is repeatability and simplicity.
-To minimize management effort, the simple hub-spoke design is the recommended VDC reference architecture.
+To minimize management effort, the simple hub-spoke design is the VDC reference architecture that we recommend.

-The preceding high-level architecture of a VDC shows different component types used in different zones of the hub-spokes topology.
+The preceding high-level conceptual architecture of the VDC shows different component types used in different zones of the hub-spokes topology.
 The diagram shows infrastructure components in various parts of the architecture.

-As a good practice (for an on-premises DC or VDC) access rights and privileges should be group-based.
-Dealing with groups, instead of individual users helps maintaining access policies consistently across teams and aids in minimizing configuration errors.
+As good practice in general, access rights and privileges should be group-based.
+Dealing with groups rather than individual users eases maintenance of access policies by providing a consistent way to manage it across teams. and aids in minimizing configuration errors.
 Assigning and removing users to and from appropriate groups helps keeping the privileges of a specific user up-to-date.

-Each role group should have a unique prefix on their names making it easy to identify which group is associated with which workload.
-For instance, a workload hosting an authentication service might have groups named AuthServiceNetOps, AuthServiceSecOps, AuthServiceDevOps, and AuthServiceInfraOps.
-Likewise for centralized roles, or roles not related to a specific service, could be prefaced with “Corp”, CorpNetOps for example.
+Each role group should have a unique prefix on their names.
+This prefix makes it easy to identify which group is associated with which workload.
+For example, a workload hosting an authentication service might have groups named AuthServiceNetOps, AuthServiceSecOps, AuthServiceDevOps, and AuthServiceInfraOps.
+Centralized roles, or roles not related to a specific service, might be prefaced with Corp.
+An example is CorpNetOps.

 Many organizations use a variation of the following groups to provide a major breakdown of roles:

-- The central IT group (Corp) has the ownership rights to control infrastructure (such as networking and security) components, and therefore needs to have the role of contributor on the subscription (and have control of the hub) and network contributor rights in the spokes.
-Large organization frequently split up these management responsibilities between multiple teams such as; a Network Operations (CorpNetOps) group (with exclusive focus on networking) and a Security Operations (CorpSecOps) group (responsible for firewall and security policy).
+- The central IT group, Corp, has the ownership rights to control infrastructure components.
+Examples are networking and security.
+The group needs to have the role of contributor on the subscription, control of the hub, and network contributor rights in the spokes.
+Large organizations frequently split up these management responsibilities between multiple teams.
+Examples are a network operations CorpNetOps group with exclusive focus on networking and a security operations CorpSecOps group responsible for the firewall and security policy.
 In this specific case, two different groups need to be created for assignment of these custom roles.

-- The dev & test (AppDevOps) group has the responsibility to deploy workloads (Apps or Services).
-This group takes the role of Virtual Machine Contributor for IaaS deployments and/or one or more PaaS contributor’s roles (see Built-in roles for Azure Role-Based Access Control).
-Optionally the dev & test team may need to have visibility on security policies (NSGs) and routing policies (UDR) inside the hub or a specific spoke.
-Therefore, in addition to the roles of contributor for workloads, this group would also need the role of Network Reader.
+- The dev-test group, AppDevOps, has the responsibility to deploy app or service workloads.
+This group takes the role of virtual machine contributor for IaaS deployments or one or more PaaS contributor’s roles.
+See Built-in roles for Azure resources.
+Optionally, the dev-test team might need visibility on security policies, NSGs, and routing policies, UDRs, inside the hub or a specific spoke.
+In addition to the role of contributor for workloads, this group would also need the role of network reader.

-- The operation and maintenance group (CorpInfraOps or AppInfraOps) have the responsibility of managing workloads in production.
+- The operation and maintenance group, CorpInfraOps or AppInfraOps, has the responsibility of managing workloads in production.
 This group needs to be a subscription contributor on workloads in any production subscriptions.
-Some organizations might also evaluate if they need an additional escalation support team group with the role of subscription contributor in production and in the central hub subscription, in order to fix potential configuration issues in the production environment.
+Some organizations might also evaluate if they need an additional escalation support team group with the role of subscription contributor in production and the central hub subscription.
+The additional group fixes potential configuration issues in the production environment.

-A VDC is structured so that groups created for the central IT groups managing the hub have corresponding groups at the workload level.
-In addition to managing hub resources only the central IT groups would be able to control external access and top-level permissions on the subscription.
-However, workload groups would be able to control resources and permissions of their VNet independently on Central IT.
+The VDC is designed so groups created for the central IT groups managing the hub have corresponding groups at the workload level.
+In addition to managing hub resources only, the central IT group is able to control external access and top-level permissions on the subscription.
+Workload groups are also able to control resources and permissions of their VNet independently on Central IT.

-The VDC needs to be partitioned to securely host multiple projects across different Line-of-Businesses (LOBs).
+The VDC is partitioned to securely host multiple projects across different Lines-of-Business (LOBs).
 All projects require different isolated environments (Dev, UAT, production).
 Separate Azure subscriptions for each of these environments provide natural isolation.

-The preceding diagram shows the relationship between an organization's projects, users, groups, and the environments where the Azure components are deployed.
+The preceding diagram shows the relationship between an organization's projects, users, and groups and the environments where the Azure components are deployed.

 Typically in IT, an environment (or tier) is a system in which multiple applications are deployed and executed.
 Large enterprises use a development environment (where changes originally made and tested) and a production environment (what end-users use).
-Those environments are separated, often with several staging environments in between them to allow phased deployment (rollout), testing, and rollback in case of problems.
+Those environments are separated, often with several staging environments in between them to allow phased deployment (rollout), testing, and rollback if problems arise.
 Deployment architectures vary significantly, but usually the basic process of starting at development (DEV) and ending at production (PROD) is still followed.

-A common architecture for these types of multi-tier environments consists of DevOps (development and testing), UAT (staging), and production environments.
+A common architecture for these types of multi-tier environments consists of Azure DevOps for development and testing, UAT for staging, and production environments.
 Organizations can leverage single or multiple Azure AD tenants to define access and rights to these environments.
-The previous diagram shows a case where two different Azure AD tenants are used: one for DevOps and UAT, and the other exclusively for production.
+The previous diagram shows a case where two different Azure AD tenants are used: one for Azure DevOps and UAT, and the other exclusively for production.

 The presence of different Azure AD tenants enforces the separation between environments.
-The same group of users (as an example, Central IT) needs to authenticate using a different URI to access a different AD tenant modify the roles or permissions of either the DevOps or production environments of a project.
-The presence of different user authentication to access different environments reduces possible outages and other issues caused by human errors.
+The same group of users, such as the central IT, needs to authenticate by using a different URI to access a different Azure AD tenant to modify the roles or permissions of either the Azure DevOps or production environments of a project.
+The presence of different user authentications to access different environments reduces possible outages and other issues caused by human errors.